HD3C: Efficient Medical Data Classification for Edge Devices: Results and Discussions

-To evaluate this robustness in HDC-X, we conducted a perturbation analysis by randomly flipping elements (+1 to -1 and vice versa) in all stored Cluster-HVs to simulate hardware instability.
-Theorem \ref{thm: robust_to_hardware_error} demonstrates that, with sufficient dimensionality, flipping up to 50\% of the elements has minimal impact on classification accuracy (Proof \hyperref[prf:robust_to_hardware_error]{3}).
+To evaluate this robustness in HD3C, we conducted a perturbation analysis by randomly flipping elements (+1 to -1 and vice versa) in all stored Cluster-HVs to simulate hardware instability.
+Theorem~\ref{thm: robust_to_hardware_error} demonstrates that, with sufficient dimensionality, flipping up to 50\% of the elements has minimal impact on classification accuracy (Proof~\ref{prf:robust_to_hardware_error}).
 The theorem is supported empirically: as shown in Figure \ref{fig:sensitivity_plot}(f), with $D = 10{,}000$, flipping 20\% of elements results in only a 2.84\% drop in accuracy.

-\begin{theorem}[Robustness to Hardware Error] Assume we have a Sample-HV $S$ and two Cluster-HVs $C_1$ and $C_2$, whose initial Hamming distances satisfy:
+\begin{theorem}[Robustness to Hardware Error] Assume we have a sample hypervector $S$ and two cluster hypervectors $C_1$ and $C_2$, whose initial Hamming distances satisfy: